Gabriel-Mwenga-Nguli/creme-collections/README.md

 *   **URL**: Navigate to `/admin/login` on your local or hosted site.
 *   **Login**: The login is **for demonstration purposes only**.
 You can enter **any email and password** to access the dashboard.
-*   **Functionality**: The dashboard UI is fully built, but actions like adding products or managing users are simulated and will not save data permanently until connected to a live backend.
+*   **Functionality**: The dashboard UI is fully built, but actions like adding products or managing users are not connected to a live backend.

 ### 6. Running Genkit AI Flows Locally